SignPath/Website-old/src/features/features.md

 Development teams and InfoSec people often have diverging objectives:

 * For **software developers,** the job is done when things work.
 While security *is* an important part of the software development profession, there are so many other problems to take care of.
 Also, not every development team has a time budget for security.
 Code signing, like everything else, must be **simple and easy to automate.**
 * Today's **agile development and DevOps teams** often tend to sacrifice secure processes for speed and flexibility.
-A long-winded 10 step code signin process involving several people will be the first thing some will throw out the window when it impedes automation.
+A long-winded 10 step code signing process involving several people will be the first thing some will throw out the window when it impedes automation.
 Also, CI and CD pipelines have enough pitfalls already, code signing must be reliable and **not break builds and deployments.**
 * **InfoSec teams** often have a diametrically opposed purpose: they need to make sure that undesired activities *cannot* take place -- often at the expense of simplicity in development and operations teams.
 Their time is limited too: they want to define **secure operational policies** and move on to the next security-related matter.

 **Simplicity is security!** Obscure process will be disregarded by teams under pressure.
 Even when executed in good faith, repetitive and tiresome manual processes are prone to errors caused by inattentiveness.